 The Future of Multi-factor Authentication (MFA)

-• Another admin from your team will need to reset your MFA settings instead.
+Another Admin or Admin with Special Accounting Privileges from your team will need to reset your MFA settings instead.

 Novi's Key Security Features